shakil566/shakil566/README.md

 ### I'm Md Shakil Hossen
 #### Full Stack Web Developer

-I have experience in web development using various technologies such as PHP framework Laravel, JavaScript, jQuery, Ajax, MySQL, Rest APIs, Payment Gateway, CSS, Bootstrap, and more.
-Writing clean code is my passion, and I enjoy discussing and writing about it.
-My goal is to contribute my skills, hard work, and honesty to an organization and help them succeed.
-I am committed to continuous learning and improving my skills to stay at the top of my game.

 Skills: LARAVEL / PHP / HTML / CSS /REACT / JS / REST API